TheAcharya/MarkerData-Website/docs/faq.md

 Burn-Ins of Labels | Yes | No
 Cost | Free & Open Source | Paid

-**Dependent on users Mac’s hardware.
-With Apple Silicon, users can achieve faster results.*
+**Dependent on your Mac’s hardware.
+With Apple Silicon, your can achieve faster results.*
 ***Rendered Timeline*

 ## Does Marker Data replaces Producer's Best Friend?